tiangolo/angular-docker-multi-stage-example/README.md

 RUN npm run build -- --prod --environment $env

+# Stage 1, based on Nginx, to have only the compiled app, ready for production with Nginx
 FROM nginx:1.13

 COPY --from=node /app/dist/ /usr/share/nginx/html

 COPY ./nginx-custom.conf /etc/nginx/conf.d/default.conf

 ```

 ...now, let's check what all that is doing.